MyCare Ohio FAQ

 MyCare Ohio is a managed care program designed for Ohioans who receive BOTH Medicaid and Medicare benefits.
 This program has a team approach to coordinating your care based on your needs – a team with you at the center.

 The MyCare Ohio plan that you choose will provide all of the same benefits that Medicare and Medicaid offer, including long-term care services and behavioral health.
 Plus, your MyCare Ohio plans may include additional services to their members.
-There is no additional cost to participate in this program.

 You have two choices for receiving your MyCare Ohio benefits: